Martin Kližan: 2019: French Open third round

-2021–22: Retirement
+2021: Retirement

-Martin Kližan's retirement to be announced after Wimbledon was reported on 2 June 2021, according to information published by the Slovakian Tennis Federation.
+Martin Kližan's retirement to be announced after Wimbledon was reported on 2 June 2021, according to information published by the Slovak Tennis Federation.
 He played his last match at Wimbledon on 22 June 2021.

-2023–25: Comeback, return to top 300
+2023–25: Comeback, second retirement

 Since his retirement, Kližan ran in the local elections for Mayor of Petržalka and applied for the position of president of the Slovak Tennis Association, both of which failed.
 During the free time, he was watching his previous tennis matches.
 After a re-watch of the 2014 China Open quarterfinals win against Nadal, Kližan started having ideas about a comeback to professional tennis.

 In September 2023, he started preparing and training at the IMG Academy.

-In December 2023, Kližan made his return for the qualifying at the M15 ITF tournament in Antalya.
+In December, Kližan made his return for the qualifying at the M15 ITF tournament in Antalya.

 In 2024, Kližan won four ITF tournaments: in Heraklion, Telde, Valldoreix and in Reggio Emilia.
 As a result he returned to the top 400 at world No. 369 on 24 June 2024 and to the top 350 on 5 August 2024.
 In December Kližan broke into the worlds top 300.
 He finished the year at world No. 291.

 In February 2025, Kližan qualified into the main draw of the ATP tournament in Bucharest.
 He lost in the first round to Francisco Comesaña.

+In May 2025, Kližan announced his definitive retirement from professional tennis, citing the lack of motivation.
+He has since started playing padel, with his debut being on the FIP Euro Padel Cup 2025.